-The accompanying condensed consolidated financial statements include the accounts of the Company and EyeGate Pharma, wholly-owned subsequent to the IPO, majority owned prior to the IPO subsidiary of EyeGate, collectively referred to as the Company.
-The interests in EyeGate Pharma not owned by the Company prior to the IPO are reported in the consolidated balance sheet as of December 31, 2014 as non-controlling interests, a component of temporary equity, and the interest in the earnings or loss of the subsidiary not attributable to the Company is reported as net income (loss) attributable to non-controlling interests in the condensed consolidated statements of operations and comprehensive loss.
-Non-controlling interests represents the cumulative portion of equity and operating results of subsidiaries not owned by the Company.
-The non-controlling interests were convertible into shares of the Company's convertible preferred stock (see Note 7) which were classified as temporary equity from January 1, 2015 through the date of the IPO, and for the three and six months ended June 30, 2014 and December 31, 2014 on the condensed consolidated balance sheet, and accordingly, the non-controlling interests are also classified as temporary equity on the condensed consolidated balance sheet.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its subsidiary, EyeGate Pharma, wholly-owned subsequent to the IPO, and majority owned prior to the IPO, collectively referred to as the Company.
+The interests in EyeGate Pharma not owned by the Company prior to the IPO are reported in the consolidated balance sheet as of December 31, 2014 as non-controlling interests, a component of temporary equity, and the interest in the earnings or loss of the subsidiary not attributable to the Company prior to the IPO are reported as net income (loss) attributable to non-controlling interests in the condensed consolidated statements of operations and comprehensive loss.
+Non-controlling interests represents the cumulative portion of equity and operating results of the portion of the subsidiaries not owned by the Company.
+The non-controlling interests were convertible into shares of the Company's convertible preferred stock (see Note 7) which were classified as temporary equity from January 1, 2015 through the date of the IPO, and at December 31, 2014 on the consolidated balance sheet, and accordingly, the non-controlling interests are also classified as temporary equity on the condensed consolidated balance sheet.
 All inter-company balances and transactions have been eliminated in consolidation.
-These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
+These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information.
+Certain information and disclosures normally included in consolidated financial statements prepared in accordance with U.S. GAAP have been condensed or eliminated.
+Accordingly, these unaudited consolidated financial statements should be read in conjunction with the annual financial statements of the Company as of and for the year ended December 31, 2014.